Eye HealthLifestyle Topics

 LASIK risks and side effects

 LASIK, like any surgery, has potential risks and complications that should be carefully considered.
-LASIK has now been performed on millions of patients in the United States for more than 10 years, and the overall complication rate is low, between 0.2 and 2 percent of all patients.
+Since it was approved by the FDA in 1998, LASIK is has become a popular treatment in the United States and the overall complication rate is low.
 Infection and inflammation are possibilities, as with any surgical procedure, and usually can be cleared up with medications.

 Problems with the corneal flap after surgery sometimes make further treatment necessary.
 There is a chance, though small, that vision will not be as good after the surgery as before, even with glasses or contacts.